Computer-Aided-Validation-Laboratory/pyvale/designspec/dic_engine_spec.md

 ### Inputs
 - One or more grey level images of the speckle pattern to analyse
 ### Example Workflow
+- Load one or more grey level images into a numpy array
+- Calculate the speckle pattern quality statistics and return them as a dataclass
+- Calculate grey level noise as a function of grey level for a stack of reference images
+- Output the speckle pattern quality statistics to a human readable file
 ### Outputs
 - Average speckle size calculated from the image(s)
 - Black white balance calculated from the image(s)